Quote

 Earth, Espiritu, Bones, and Blood.

-Luna Jay Yvelisse is a multidisciplinary artist and storyteller, whose creations are steeped in ancestral memory, sacred rebellion, and feminine power.
-She is a painter, illustrator, digital and a collage artist.
+Luna Jay Yvelisse is a multidisciplinary artist and storyteller, whose creations are steeped in ancestral memory, sacred rebellion, & feminine power.
+She is a painter, illustrator, digital & a mixed media collage artist.

-Luna channels and celebrates Earth, Espíritu, Bones, and Blood to honor her Black and Indigenous bloodlines.
-Her work is a visual invocation—a prayer, a scream, and a song—centering femme divinity, mothering as resistance, and the sacred mundane.
+She channels & celebrates Earth, Espíritu, Bones, & Blood to honor her Indigenous & Black roots.
+Her work is a visual invocation—a prayer, a scream, & a song that centers femme divinity, resistance, & the sacred mundane.

-Through visual storytelling and ritual-infused composition, Luna legitimizes the rage of victims and survivors, especially those navigating womanhood, motherhood, and bodily autonomy in the aftermath of violence.
-Her art confronts misogyny, sexual violence, intimate partner violence, and domestic abuse, weaving feminine rage with ancestral reverence to bear witness and demand justice.
+Through visual storytelling & ritual-infused composition, Luna legitimizes the rage of survivors, & those navigating womanhood, motherhood, & bodily autonomy in the aftermath of violence.
+Her work confronts misogyny, sexual violence, domestic & intimate partner violence, weaving feminine rage with ancestral reverence to bear witness & demand justice.

-Luna’s work is both a sanctuary and a weapon—where healing and resistance coexist.
-Each piece is a reclamation: of body, voice, divinity, and future.
+Luna’s work is both a sanctuary and a weapon—where healing & resistance coexist.
+Each piece is a reclamation: of body, voice, divinity, & future.

 “Sometimes people try to destroy you, precisely because they recognize your power — not because they don’t see it, but because they see it and they don’t want it to exist.”— bell hooks